What is Hydrogenated Water and Is It Good For You?

 hand holding glass of hydrogen infused water

-Research on how hydrogen acts as an anti-inflammatory, and its other benefits, is still lacking.
-More research is needed for us to decide how healthy hydrogen water is, and whether we should drink this water in place of plain water.
+The scientific research on how hydrogen acts as an anti-inflammatory, and its other benefits, is still lacking.
+Additional research is necessary to establish whether there are any additional benefits compared to plain water.

-That being said, if you want to give it a go, check out this product:
+That being said, if you want to give it a go, check out our top picks for the best hydrogen water machines currently available.

 📝 Alternatives to Hydrogenated Water